 If you're the kind of college grad who's happy with a hand-me-down couch but can't tolerate a tube TV, Sony Card from Capital One® features:

 - Redeem points for Sony® purchases at authorized retailers, with purchase confirmation especially attractive if you want to trick out your pad with a new computer or a home entertainment system.

-There is no annual fee and keep your eyes open for any introductory offers for new cardholders such as bonus points for meeting spend or purchase requirements within a specified period of time after opening your account or even an introductory purchase APR.
+There is no annual fee and keep your eyes open for any introductory offers for new cardholders such as bonus points for meeting spend or purchase requirements within a specified period of time after opening your account or even a zero percent introductory purchase APR.

 Do you want to be rewarded for good credit management?